 Source of Funds

 Endowment funds including quasi endowments (funds functioning as endowments) specifically assigned to the endowment pool by President's Council.
-To be eligible to participate in earnings allocation, an account must maintain a minimum balance of $10,000.
+The minimum balance required to create a new endowment is on Schedule "A".

 1. Protection and safety of principal or historical dollar value of the pool.